 Can a buyer afford to buy a boat slip at this price?

 Yet another great question.
-We'll follow up in our next post on this topic along with creative ways to finance a boat slip.
-Stay tuned and check out http://www.moorforless.com to sell your boat slip or rent your boat slip quickly and easily!
+We’ll follow up in another post on this topic along with creative ways to finance a boat slip.
+Stay tuned and check out https://www.moorforless.com to sell your boat slip or rent your boat slip quickly and easily!